seuqaj114/infection/README.md

 }
 ```

+### Limited infection and exact limited infection

-Now for the ```limited_infection```.
-If we wanted to infect close to 3 users with version 4.0, running the following command would give us
+For the ```limited_infection```,  if we wanted to infect close to 3 users with version 4.0, running the following command would give us

 ```python
 >>> limited_infection.spread_limited_infection(3,4.0,collection)